JsWorld

 Note that all non-ASCII characters have been replaced with the appropriate Unicode escape sequences.

-The locale data is used to construct a jsworld.Locale object which is then required to create a corresponding formatting or parsing object.
+The locale definition is used to construct a jsworld.Locale object which is then used to create the corresponding formatting or parsing object.

 // Create a new locale object from the fr_FR locale data